bgrenn/ragdemo/step4.md

-## Execute scripts to create user and grant privileges
+## Execute scripts to create user and grant privileges as admin user

 ~~~
 Create user {user name} identified by {password};